peterjuskiewicz/game-unity/README.md

 ## Analysis and design

 The game will have a simple logic: player collecting items and trying to avoid enemies.
 The main goal of the player is to collect the highest number of collectable items and reach the destination where the game ends and the player wins.
-If the player is touched by an enemy the game.
+If the player is touched by an enemy the game is over.
 I also set up respawning in case the player object falls of the floor plane.

 ![](diagram1.png)